 Rebooting your modem is the first thing to try when something's going wrong with your internet connection.
 It is often the simplest way to improve slow or spotty connections and resolve wireless issues.

 It's also important to reboot your modem after any outage to refresh the network connection.

 Anyone can reboot manually, and many customers can also use the My CenturyLink app or website.

-It's important to note that all devices connected to your modem (or your modem’s wireless network) will lose their internet connection while the modem reboots.
-If your devices are configured to remember that wireless (WiFi) connection, they will automatically reconnect when the modem has fully restarted.
-Otherwise, you will need to manually reconnect those devices to WiFi after rebooting.
+Note: All devices connected to your network will lose their internet (or WiFi) connection while the modem restarts.
+If your devices are configured to remember the WiFi network, they'll reconnect automatically once the modem boots up.
+Otherwise, you'll need to use device settings to reconnect to WiFi after a reboot.

 To reboot your modem manually, follow these steps:

 You should now be able to get online.

 Green light ring on the C4000 modem shows internet connection

 Green power, DSL and internet lights on a tower or box-style modem shows internet connection